Factbox: How the next EU budget will tackle climate change

 ETS revenues currently go to European countries, which together received 14.5 billion euros from selling EU carbon permits last year.

-The subscribed capital of the EIB would increase by 100 billion euros, helping mobilize 500 billion euros of additional investment to meet climate targets and digitize its economy.
+The subscribed capital of the EIB would increase by 100 billion euros, helping mobilise 500 billion euros of additional investment to meet climate targets and digitise its economy.

 Reporting by Kate Abnett; Editing by John Chalmers and David Holmes